erwinkramer/otel-business/README.md

 | StartBusinessActivity (Parent/Child/Linked) methods | Starts a standardized business activity (parent, child, or linked).
 | NewBusinessEvent method | Creates a standardized business event.
 | LogBusiness (Information/Error) methods | Creates a standardized business log.
-| Standardization of OTel Baggage | All business activities, events and logs contain the same business identifiers such as the `BusinessTrace`-tag and the 💼-prefix and continuously will be set (along with other context) on business activities, events and logs.
+| Standardization of OTel Baggage | All business activities, events and logs contain the same business identifiers such as the `BusinessTrace`-tag and the 💼-prefix and continuously will be set (along with other OTel Baggage) on business activities, events and logs.
 | Standardization of KQL analysis | Standardized Azure Monitor KQL-queries for business activities, events and logs.
 | Reliable processing of activities and events | `StartBusinessActivity` and `NewBusinessEvent` are reliably handled via the `AutoFlushActivityProcessor` and suitable for auditing purposes.